 The door thudded down with finality.
 Shantae jogged down the slope with her usual confidence, ready to pull out the grapeshooter or the scimitar.
 Yes, she couldn't use the dash anymore, but she still could jump high and land on their heads point first.
 Yes, getting away would be harder without the boots.
 But she was still very good at running, she managed without the boots all these years.

-Moving deliberately towards the fortress on the hill, she chose to go along the blood channels.
+Moving deliberately towards the yellow key cave, a known landmark, she chose to go along the blood channels.
 She regretted that decision the first time she had to step in, without the boots.
 There was no helping it, the shrubbery was just too dense.
 Pulling her shoes into hammerspace, she stepped into the channel barefoot.
 "Yeech!"
 She shuddered in revulsion as the slimy bottom filtered between her toes, lukewarm blood lapping at her ankles.
 Still she pressed on, the disgusting mess squelching underfoot.